gamerhat18/online-exam-loopholes/README.md

 - **A friend indeed** (smart enough to search exactly what you need)

+### 1. Initialisation

-### 1. Make sure you and your friend have a decent internet connection on both of your computers, and install Discord/TeamViewer on them.
+  Make sure you and your friend have a decent internet connection on both of your computers, and install Discord/TeamViewer on them.

+### 2.

-### 2. Start Screen Sharing your screen to your friend's computer via Discord or let your friend connect to your PC via TeamViewer.
+  Start Screen Sharing your screen to your friend's computer via Discord or let your friend connect to your PC via TeamViewer.

 ### 3.